paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-050-federal-ocean-acidification-research-and-monitoring.md

 ### Statutory Notes

 #### References in Text
 Section 14 of the Federal Advisory Committee Act, referred to in subsec. (c)(10), is section 14 of Pub.
-L. 92–463, which is set out in the Appendix to Title 5, Government Organization and Employees.
+L. 92–463, which was set out in the Appendix to Title 5, Government Organization and Employees, and was repealed and restated as [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim) by Pub.
+L. 117–286, §§ 3(a), 7, Dec.
+27, 2022, 136 Stat.
+4204, 4361.

+August 9, 2022, referred to in subsec. (c)(10), was in the original “the date of enactment of this Act”, which was translated as meaning the date of enactment of Pub.
+L. 117–167, which enacted subsec. (c), to reflect the probable intent of Congress.

 #### Amendments
 2022—Pub.
 L. 117–167, § 10644(1), substituted “working group” for “Subcommittee” in section catchline.